Anisha Joshi

 Why organisations work with Anisha Joshi

 - A clinician, not a wellness commentator.
-Fifteen years of osteopathic practice, three clinics, and a Penguin-published evidence-based book on back pain give the room a credibility most workplace-wellbeing speakers lack.
+Osteopathic practice spanning over a decade, a multi-site clinic group, and a Penguin-published book on back pain give the room a credibility most workplace-wellbeing speakers lack.

-- Named recognition: Principal of the Year from the Institute of Osteopathy (2019), and resident osteopath on ITV’s This Morning.
+- Named recognition: Principal of the Year from the Institute of Osteopathy (2019), and resident on-screen osteopath for ITV’s This Morning.

-- Addresses the specific musculoskeletal cost of hybrid work, not generic wellness messaging.
-Ergonomic assessment, posture, movement and pain prevention applied to actual desk and home-working setups.
+- The musculoskeletal cost of hybrid work, addressed specifically.
+Ergonomic assessment, posture, movement, and pain prevention applied to real desk and home-working setups.

-- Translates clinical evidence into practical changes employees can make the same week, which is what HR and benefits teams need to see returned in engagement and absence data.
+- Changes employees can apply the same week, which is what HR and benefits teams need to see returned in engagement and absence data.

 Biography highlights